richelbilderbeek/Science/Bilderbeek20180622/README.md

-# `Bilderbeek20180622`
+# Why the Galápagos is a bad illustration of DAISIE...

-Presentation about why the Galapagos example misillustrates DAISIE.
+This presentation takes a devil's advocate approach to DAISIE.

 ## Figure 1